nicoc12024/blog/README.md

 - Filter blog posts by categories.
 - Users can create, edit, and delete their own blog posts.
 - Users have the option to delete their accounts.
-- Additional features and unit testing to be implemented soon.

 ## Demo